 Paratroopers secure the airports.

-Armored Divisions race in and divide the opposing army’s forces.
+Armored Divisions and tank battalions race in from different directions and divide the opposing army’s forces.

 But let’s get off the battlefield and look at a successful brand.
 In business, great strategies are built on BIG ideas.
 And BIG ideas usually stem from some little nugget of consumer insight.

 Back in the 70’s, executives at Church & Dwight Inc. noticed that sales of their popular Arm & Hammer baking soda were slipping.
-The loyal moms and grandmas who had been buying the same baking soda all their lives weren’t baking as much as they used to.
+The market research showed that the loyal moms and grandmas who had been buying Arm & Hammer all their lives weren’t baking as much as they used to.
+So baking soda as a baking ingredient was never going to get Arm & Hammer the growth they needed.

 Business Goal: Turn the tide and increase Baking Soda sales.

-Tactics: All the traditional marketing tactics were employed… TV advertising.
+Tactics: All the traditional marketing tactics have been employed… TV advertising.
 Magazine ads.
 Digital advertising.
 Search engine marketing.
 Content marketing.
 Retail promotions.
-Website dedicated to all the various uses of Arm & Hammer Baking Soda.
+And a very useful website dedicated to all the various applications of Arm & Hammer Baking Soda.

-All good marketing strategies share some common components:
+All great marketing strategies share these common traits:

+Even the greatest strategy still depends on brilliant tactical execution for success.
 However, even the best tactics can’t compensate for a lousy strategy.
-You can waste a lot of money on tactics if there’s no cohesive strategy involved.
+You can waste a lot of money on marketing tactics if there’s no cohesive strategy involved.

 Some people confuse marketing strategy with marketing objectives.
 They are not synonymous.
 Here are a few examples of “marketing strategies” from seemingly credible on-line sources: